The perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

 Wilpattu National Park, much further north, is Sri Lanka’s largest national park, a land of 60 natural waterholes among sandy wetlands.
 And habitat for elephants, water buffalo, crocodiles and superb birdlife, including storks.

-More about Whale watching
+More Whale watching articles

 Some places are far more reliable for whale encounters than others.
-Our interactive map reveals where to go whale watching - and also when.

-Whale watching with kids is a sure way to bring out your child's inner marine biologist, and plant a love of the ocean that could last a lifetime.
+A sure way to bring out your child's inner marine biologist, and plant a love of the ocean that could last a lifetime.